 1.5 Example 2 - ELR

-Example 2 illustrates variations in upper operating limit for two energy suppliers, one of which is an ELR and the other of which is an ambient condition-dependent unit.
-Day-Ahead schedule and settlement are also discussed.
+Example 2 illustrates variations in upper operating limit for two energy suppliers, one of which is an ELR.
+Day-Ahead schedule and settlement is also discussed.
 The two suppliers are described below and summarized in the table that follows.